Fast Approximate Solution of Stein Equations for Post-Processing of MCMC: Logistic Regression Test Bed

 The Metropolis--Hastings algorithm that we used was based on a Gaussian symmetric random walk proposal with covariance $\epsilon^2 \mathbf{I}$, where the variance parameter $\epsilon$ was manually tuned through visual inspection of the trace plot.
 The acceptance rate was approximately $0.251$ when $d = 4$, while for $d = 10$ the acceptance rate was approximately $0.059$.
-For the experiments reported in the main text, we ran \ac{MCMC} until 1,000 \emph{distinct} samples were obtained.
+For the experiments reported in the main text, each \ac{MCMC} chain was initialised at the origin and run until 1,000 \emph{distinct} samples were obtained, following a burn-in period of 1,000 iterations.

 The full workflow was replicated a total of $50$ times, and average gains (and associated standard errors) were reported.